Q: What types of projects will be funded under this program?

 Q: Can a PI submit a proposal for a project that has already been funded by the Challenge?

-A: This program does not provide renewal funding; however, the Committee will consider applications to support new directions or extensions developed out of previously-funded work.
+A: This program does not provide renewal funding; however, the Committee will consider proposals to support new directions or extensions developed out of previously-funded work.

 Q: What types of expenses are allowable in the budget request?

-A: Funding may only be requested to support work that will be done by FAS, SEAS, HMS, or HSPH investigators.
-Any expenses related to the cost of performing research by an investigator at one of the four participating schools may be listed.
-These include but are not limited to: personnel costs, equipment, supplies, etc. PIs may request summer salary support.
+A: Any expenses related to the cost of performing research may be listed, over whatever time period makes the most sense.
+These include but are not limited to: personnel costs, equipment, consultants, supplies, etc. PIs may request summer salary support.
 Any benefits-eligible personnel expenses in the budget must include the appropriate fringe rates for the year.
-Indirect costs should not be listed.
+For multi-investigator projects, separate budget requests should be submitted for each lab.
+School assessments and/or indirect costs should not be included in the budget request (these will be accounted for at the time of award).
 Faculty are encouraged to work closely with their grant administrators to develop a budget.
 There is no prescribed format for presenting this information.
+The committee will be looking to fund projects that can attain demonstrable results within one year.
+Longer-term projects will need to show milestones of success upon a one-year review.

 Q: Should the budget request include indirect costs?

-Q: Will submitting a budget request for the maximum award amount make a proposal less competitive?
+Q: Will submitting a budget request for a larger award amount make a proposal less competitive?

 A: No, applicants are encouraged to submit a budget that reflects the actual needs of the proposed project, up to the maximum award amount.
 Be advised, though, that the Committee may not be able to award all projects at the full amount requested.